-Some of our top tips on making the sort of impression that will ensure your internship is remembered by your employer for all the right reasons.
+Hear from those in the know as well as industry experts on how to make your internship memorable for you and your employer.
 Congratulations, you’ve got the internship you wanted.
 Now comes the hard part.
 It’s one thing to be professional and to do what is expected of you by your managers and supervisors.
 But it’s another to go beyond that.
-The … Continue reading How to make the most of your internship opportunity.
+The ones who go … Continue reading How to make the most of your internship opportunity.

 Your first experience in the field you want to make a career in is an invaluable opportunity, so it’s important you’re prepared.
 We have some tips from our Events Intern, Poppy Harrington, to get you started.
 Once you find and secure an internship in a company, the nerves can set in.
 Knowing what to expect and what will be expected of you can be daunting, especially if … Continue reading 4 tips for starting your internship successfully